Humaitá

-Humaitá is a town and distrito on the Paraguay River in southern Paraguay.
+Humaitá is a town and district on the Paraguay River in southern Paraguay.
 During the Paraguayan War, it served as the main Paraguayan stronghold from 1866 until its fall in August 1868.
 Up to 24,000 troops were housed there at one point.
 It served as the de facto residence of the Paraguayan government until March 1868.

-Being at 275 km south of Asunción, this is a Paraguayan city that has a great historical and cultural heritage with portions of the old fortifications, including some large earthworks, still visible.
+Being 275km south of Asunción, Humaitá has a great historical and cultural heritage, with portions of the old fortifications—including some large earthworks—still visible.
 It also possesses the remains of a Jesuit church dating from the 18th century.